Human Life Value Basics

 He was the emeritus professor of insurance at the University of Pennsylvania for 49 years and… taught an estimated 75,000 students the value of life insurance and the financial markets.

-Solomon Huebner, Ph.D., was widely recognized as the “father of insurance education”… inventing and defining the term “human life value,” which he defined (in his book The Economics Of Life Insurance) as:
+... including the concept of Human Life Value, which he defined (in his book The Economics Of Life Insurance) as:

 …the monetary worth of the economic forces that are incorporated within our being, namely, our character and health, our training and experience, our personality and industry, our judgment and power of initiative, and our driving force to put across in tangible form the economic images of the mind.